Follow These Water Safety Tips

 Don't drink alcohol

-Avoid alcoholic beverages before or during swimming, boating or water-skiing.
+Avoid alcoholic beverages before or during swimming, boating or engaging in other water-related activities.
 Never drink alcohol while supervising children around water.
-Teach teenagers about the danger of drinking alcohol while swimming, boating or water skiing.
+Teach teenagers about the danger of drinking alcohol while swimming or boating.

 Spit it out